Keilor

 Table Chart PROFILE FAQ

-Keilor features high concentrations of family households, with a median household size of 2.7 people
+Keilor features high concentrations of family households, with a higher-than-average median household size

-Family households make up 78.3% of all households, including 39.5% couples with children, 28.0% couples without children, and 10.3% single parent families.
+Family households account for 78.3% of all households, including 39.5% couples with children, 28.0% couples without children, and 10.3% single parent families.
 Non-family households constitute the remaining 21.7%, with lone person households at 20.6% and group households comprising 1.1%.
-The median household size is 2.7 people.
+The median household size is 2.7 people, which is larger than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households